vladi-rh/rhoai-genaiops-lab-instructions/docs/2-linguistics/1-prompt-engineering.md

 https://llama32-ai501.<CLUSTER_DOMAIN>/v1/chat/completions
 ```

-..and for the rest, it is up to what you feel like trying 🧪
+..now, it is up to what you feel like trying 🧪

 #### What is the best system prompt and settings you can find to summarize the above text?